Is a Slate roof Heavy?

+This might seem like a silly question, NSW Slate Roofing believes there is no such thing as a silly question.
 When it comes to durability and longevity, you won’t beat a slate roof.
-Your slate roof can easily last 75 years, and most slate roofs have over a 100 year lifespan with proper maintenance and slate roof repair.
+Your slate roof can easily last 100 years, and most slate roofs have well over a 100 year lifespan.
+This is of course with proper maintenance and slate roof repair.

 But since slate is a natural stone, it is a lot heavier than other types of roof materials.
-Let’s discuss the basics of slate tile roof weight now – and help you understand a bit more about why slate is so heavy, and why that’s not necessarily a bad thing!
+Let’s discuss the basics of a slate roof weight now.
+So is a slate roof heavy?
+Yes!
+But we want to help you understand a bit more about why a slate roof is so heavy, and why that’s not necessarily a bad thing!

-Compared to asphalt shingle, wood shake & shingle, and metal roofs, slate tiles are significantly heavier, with a weight per 10 square metres of about 370 to 680 kilograms, depending on the type of slate tile and the thickness of the product.
+Compared to composite roofing, wood shake & shingle, and metal roofs, slate is significantly heavier, with a weight per 10 square metres of about 350 to 700 kilograms, depending on the type of slate and the thickness of the product.

-In contrast, a similar amount of asphalt shingles will weigh somewhere between 80 to 100 kilograms, depending on the type of shingle and the thickness of the product.
+In contrast, a similar amount of composite roofing will weigh somewhere between 100-150 kilograms, depending on the type of composite material and the thickness of the product.

 Metal roofs are even lighter than this, since the metal roofing can be manufactured to be very thin and lightweight.
 10 square metres of standing seam metal roofing will typically weigh in at about 60 kilograms.

-Heavy Tiles Mean Better Durability & Higher Energy Efficiency
+Heavy Slate Mean Better Durability & Higher Energy Efficiency

 The heaviness and density of a natural stone slate roof is actually not a bad thing.
 Though slate weighs more than other roofing materials, this can actually be helpful in a lot of ways.